jahnf/Projecteur/README.md

 #### Compile Time

 Besides the Logitech Spotlight, similar devices can be used and are supported.
 Additional devices can be added to `devices.conf`.
-At CMake configuration time the project will be configured to support these devices and also create entries for them in the generated udev-rule file.
+At CMake configuration time, the project will be configured to support these devices and also create entries for them in the generated udev-rule file.